What happened in my life?

 Twelve years ago, every certainty I thought I knew about life collapsed.
 That sounds so dramatic now, but that was absolutely my truth then.
 I had to, quite suddenly, create a career that would provide financially for my three little people and myself, and work out what my new version of success would be.
 I had no idea what happiness was going to look like going forward.

 My beautiful life, the previous chapter in my story, had abruptly come to a very definite end.
-The old story of me was a simple one and I had loved it.
+The old story of me was a simple one and I'd loved it.
 All I had ever wanted was a great marriage to my best friend, to be a mostly-at-home mum and to coach some clients on the side because I had always loved to work.

 Yet here I was, feeling ill-equipped to be a single full-time working mum and I was overwhelmed by how much there was to do and learn.
 I was that woman!
 The one who seemed to have it all.
 My family and friends were just as shocked as I was when my husband at the time left me and made it clear he was never coming back.
-In that moment, I had to find a way to be both the mum and the dad.
+In that moment, I had to find a way to be both mum and dad.
 I went from feeling grateful for my life and planning a trip to Africa, to sitting on the shower floor hoping the sound of the water would stop the children from hearing me cry.
 There are days I don’t remember and moments of grief that are etched on my heart forever.
 I was engaged to him at 19 and married at 21.
 I had no idea who I was without him.
-‘Divorced’ and ‘single mum’ were not labels I had ever considered I would have to own.
+‘Divorced’ and ‘single mum’ were not labels I'd ever considered I would have to own.

 The perspective check

 My point is that we all have a story with lessons to learn and challenges to cope with.
 Bad things really do happen to good people.
 But it’s what we do in the middle of a crisis that counts.
 The easy option would have been to go and get a job.
 But if I was going to build an amazing life, I needed to make amazing choices.
 Simmering beneath the surface of uncertainty was a voice that I now know was the inner-entrepreneur and woman who was going to find a way to be successful in life.
-I was quietly determined to draw on everything I had ever learned, read and experienced.
+I was quietly determined to draw on everything I had ever learnt, read and experienced.
 I decided I was prepared to do what was required to be the very best version of me.
 I needed to attach myself to that goal and my children needed me to as well.

-The courts granted me full custody of my children; I reverted to my maiden name and so did my children.
+The courts granted me full custody of my children – I reverted to my maiden name and so did my children.
 We moved house five times in seven years.
 The children moved schools three times in two years.
 I found myself so deep in grief that I forgot to eat and I avoided sleep at all costs.
 How had this happened?
 It was as if aliens had come and stolen my husband.
 He was literally gone.
 There would be long periods of not knowing where he was or if he was even alive.
 I cried secretly and smiled publicly.

 It became abundantly clear that my soon-to-be ex-husband would not take responsibility for our three little people in any way.
 He was knee-deep in depression.
 I call it that but neither of us, to this day, is really sure what label to give it.
 Essentially, he decided that he no longer wanted to be a husband or father – full stop.
 Keeping us safe – emotionally, financially and physically – would become a full-time job for me.